flare-foundation/docs/docs/tech/fassets/minting.md

     In this case, the agent can present the payment proof and execute minting at any time.
     FAssets are still transferred to the minter's account, and the agent's collateral becomes redeemable.

-* **Expired proof**: Proofs provided by the State Connector are available for only 24 hours, approximately.
+* **Expired proof**: Proofs provided by the Flare Data Connector are available for only 24 hours, approximately.
     If neither the minter nor the agent presents the proof of payment or nonpayment within 24 hours, the regular minting process cannot continue, and the agent's collateral could be locked indefinitely.

     In this case, the agent can still recover the collateral by buying it back with native tokens.
     The recovery is accomplished with the following procedure:

     1. Request the proof from the time when the deposit should have happened.
-        The State Connector's answer will indicate that payments proofs are no longer available for that time.
+        The Data Connector's answer will indicate that payments proofs are no longer available for that time.
     2. Provide the amount of `$FLR` collateral equivalent to the price of the underlying assets that should have been deposited.
     3. Present the proof.